ibm-watson-data-lab/cloudant-food-tracker/README.md

 Test that everything still works by running your project again (Command-R).
 It should behave exactly as before; so you know that everything is in its place and working correctly.

-## Compile with CDTDatastore
+## Compile with Cloudant Sync

-Your next step is to compile the Food Tracker along with CDTDatastore.
+Your next step is to compile the Food Tracker along with CDTDatastore, the Cloudant Sync library.
 You will not change any major FoodTracker code yet; however, this will confirm that CDTDatastore and FoodTracker integrate and compile correctly.

 ### Create the CDTDatastore Bridging Header